alterz-co/beta/README.md

 ```
 `amplify status` displays the amplify updates to deploy to your AWS backend. `amplify push` updates the backend
 with the lambda, apis, storage and other aws meta information in this repository.
 Ensure your have run npm install in each of the lambda function express directories prior to push.
-See Step 3.
+See [Dev Setup](#dev-setup).

 ## Dev Setup